Emriko/Portfolio/content/posts/particleSystem.md

-A clear flaw with this technique is if you do not see the object.
-It does not provide any data to the depth buffer and the particles do not collise.
-The following video is an example of this issue.
+A clear flaw with this technique is that if the object is not visible, it does not contribute to the depth buffer, and the particles do not collide.
+The following video demonstrates this issue.

 {{< video src="../../needVisuals.mp4" autoplay="false" loop="true" width="800" height="450" >}}